 Early Childhood Education

 In the New Zealand Education System, Early Childhood Education (ECE) stage is the pre-primary schooling phase as it comes before a child is old enough to join a primary school.
 Early learning plays a crucial role in adding to a child’s curiosity towards learning.
-Though it is not a compulsory phase of education, a larger percentage of children in New Zealand attend pre-primary schools for 20-22 hours per week and for the initial week, their education is funded by the government to ensure that equal education is provided to all.
+Though it is not a compulsory part of education, a larger percentage of children in New Zealand attend pre-primary schools for 20-22 hours per week.
+For the initial week, their education is funded by the government to ensure that equal education is provided to all.

-This first and foremost stage of New Zealand Education System aims to build a child’s abilities and skills, nurtures them to adapt to new situations and prepare them for the challenges that lay ahead when they join a primary school.
+This first stage of New Zealand Education System aims to build a child’s abilities and skills, nurtures them to adapt to new situations and prepare them for the challenges that lay ahead when they join primary school.
 New Zealand has a large number of licensed early education providers like kindergartens, play centres and home-based centres.
-This is an important part of a child’s formative years and effective early childhood education lays a foundation for a healthy process of learning by helping them develop their curiosity and creativity.
+This is an important part of a child’s formative years as effective early childhood education lays foundation for a healthy process of learning by helping the children to develop their curiosity and creativity.

 Interesting Fact: There are Early Childhood Education (ECE) Services offered in New Zealand and are actually subsided by the government for children attending an ECE service referred to as Kōhanga Reo for more than 6 hours a day.

 Primary schooling is considered as the first step into the world of formal education.
-New Zealand Education System has laid a quintessential emphasis on every individual’s right to education as it guides them towards a better life.
+New Zealand Education System has laid a quintessential emphasis on every individual’s education right as it helps in guiding them towards a better life.
 Every child gets free primary education in the state schools provided that he/she is a permanent resident of New Zealand.
-This level of schooling is guided by the disciplines and study areas designed by New Zealand National Curriculum and include subjects like Arts, English, Physical Education, Mathematics, Sciences and Technology.
-The basic skills of reading, writing and simple calculations are taught to children and they are regularly evaluated according to a set standard of assessment.
+This level of schooling is guided by the disciplines and study areas designed by New Zealand’s National Curriculum and include subjects like Arts, English, Physical Education, Mathematics, Sciences and Technology.
+Basic skills like reading, writing and simple calculations are taught to children and they are regularly evaluated according to a set standard of assessment.
 This phase works towards instilling basic life skills in children to build a great foundation for their further education.

 Interesting Fact: The primary school starts at Year 1 to Year 8 (including intermediate school from Year 7 to Year 8) and the primary and secondary is considered as compulsory.